SBC logo Ani White

 State: Georgia Surety Bonds

-Georgia Third Party Administrator Bond The Third Party Administrator Bond is required by the state of Georgia, Commissioner of Insurance.
-This Bond ensures that the principal as the administrator, performs fully and admirably with accounting and applications of all monies coming into their possession.
-This Bond also guarantees that the applicant will faithfully comply with law.
+Georgia Public Adjuster Bond The Public Adjuster Surety Bond is required by the state of Georgia, Commissioner of Insurance.
+The Bond amount required is $5,000.
+This Bond ensures the principal faithfully and promptly handles all monies and accounts under all Georgia Insurance code and regulations.
+It guarantees that the license (Principal) will faithfully comply with the law.

 Georgia Nonresident Contractor Performance Bond